‘Chicago PD’ star details dramatic water rescue scene - NewsBreak

 “Kelly is amazing, said Spiridakos.
 “My stunt double.
 So she did the things that I am not capable of.”

-But Spiradakos did spend two days in a much warmer water tank for the close-up shots.‘The Courtship’ puts old twist on new reality dating show
+But Spiradakos did spend two days in a much warmer water tank for the close-up shots.‘Stranger Things’ creators hint at possible spinoff projects ‘within the world’ of the Netflix show

 “I was surprised myself at how long I could hold my breath, which was good,” said Spiridakos. “ And also opening your eyes underwater.
 I couldn’t really see much, so trying to gauge where the camera is to make sure that I’m looking close to lens and all that stuff was, was different but a bit more of a challenge.”